citp/privacy-policy-historical/f/fr/fro/frontiertouring.com.md

 ## Use & Disclosure of Information - Accuracy and Security

 We try to keep the information we collect from you as current as possible, and we take steps to maintain the security of your personal information and to prevent unauthorised access to it by those who do not have a legitimate need for it.
 We will not post your email address or other identifying information you have provided on our site without your consent.
 This consent may be express or implied.

+We may utilize the services of third party service providers from time to time to assist with the distribution of information and marketing materials to you.
+Your personal information will be provided to these businesses solely for this purpose and any such third party will act in accordance with the terms of this Privacy Policy.

-You have a right to access most of the information held about you by The Frontier Touring Company, and also the ability to correct or update any of this information held about you by The Frontier Touring Company at any time.
-It is possible to access and update the information we hold about you in the [Members Area](http://www.frontiertouring.com.au/members).
-Once you have signed in, you may view, edit, or delete your account information.
+You have a right to access most of the information held about you by The Frontier Touring Company, and also the ability to correct or update any of this information held about you by The Frontier Touring Company at any time

 ## Opting Out/Unsubscribing From Email Communications

 On every email you receive from us, you are given the opportunity to unsubscribe, and in some cases, to change your preferences.
-You can also unsubscribe by [clicking here](http://www.frontiertouring.com.au/unsubscribe).

 When you unsubscribe, we remove your email address permanently from our mailing lists.
 In the event that you may have subscribed with more than one email address, you will need to unsubscribe each address separately.
 If you experience any difficultly unsubscribing please [contact us](http://www.frontiertouring.com.au/contact).